top of page

 There's a good amount of homes for sale in Brookings, Oregon, at the time of writing.
 The sweet spot is around $600,000.
 There's a little inventory below and a little inventory above.
 If looking to move to Brookings, Oregon, and want to buy, I'd expect to pay somewhere close to that.

-Is living in Brookings Oregon safe?
+Is Brookings Oregon safe?

 I'm thinking of retiring in Brookings, Oregon.
 Is it a good idea?